Andorra Entry Requirements

 Customs & Duty-Free

-Andorra is outside the EU VAT area, so duty-free allowances are generous but strictly enforced when you exit back into Spain or France.
+Andorra is outside the EU VAT area and operates duty-free shops.
+Strict limits apply when you exit back into Spain or France.

 Alcohol